tryigit/PlayIntegrityFix/README.md

 >
 > **P**lay **I**ntegrity **F**ix Old > PIF
 >
-> *The old method is only intended to trick Google Play Services and does not affect the system.
-Also, only fingerprint (props) spoof is possible.*
+> *The old method is only intended to trick Google Play Services and does not affect the system.*
 >